 After a facelift, you might look as much as a decade younger.
 The results of this surgical procedure also last for years, even though the procedure itself will not stop the aging process.
-At the Miami Center for Plastic Surgery, Dr. Gabriel Salloum, M.D., F.A.C.S. offers custom facelift procedures in Miami Beach, Florida, to men and women who want to look and feel more youthful.
+At the Miami Center for Plastic Surgery in Miami Beach, Florida, Dr. Gabriel Salloum, M.D., F.A.C.S., offers custom facelift procedures to men and women who want to look and feel more youthful.

 Do you want to turn back the clock on signs of aging?

-With a facelift, or rhytidectomy, you can.
-This comprehensive cosmetic surgery helps to minimize signs of aging in the lower part of the face and neck for long-lasting rejuvenation.
+With a facelift, technically known as a rhytidectomy, you can.
+This comprehensive cosmetic surgery helps minimize signs of aging in the lower part of the face and neck for long-lasting rejuvenation.

 - What is a Facelift?

 - Are you a candidate for a Facelift?

 - Are there different types of Facelifts?

 - What happens during an initial Facelift consultation?